Overall Reviews of the GE CLAS Core

 GE CLAS Core courses, on the other hand, are assessed for student leaning on a four to five year cycle by the CLAS GE Curriculum Committee using an collaborative approach with departments and with instructors who assess when and how student learning of the GE outcomes is achieved.

 In other words, the primary goal of this assessment is to discover if students are achieving the intended outcomes of the GE CLAS Core requirements and to discuss what might help students to better achieve these outcomes.
-The assessment is thus more about the CLAS Core requirements than about the specific disciplinary content of the course.
-The assessment is not an evaluation of the instructor but of student learning related to the GE outcomes.
+The assessment is thus about the CLAS Core requirements than about the specific disciplinary content of the course.
+Likewise, the assessment is not an evaluation of the instructor but of student learning related to the GE outcomes.

 The second purpose of this assessment is to help educate instructors and the UI community on the goals of the program and to discuss and revise learning outcomes.
-The assessment procedures allow a dialog to occur among participants which can result in focused conversations about teaching and student success or about related topics such as finding a researching/teaching balance through innovative and creative teaching strategies.
+The assessment procedures allow a dialog to occur among participants, resulting in focused conversations about teaching and student success and about related topics such as finding a researching/teaching balance through innovative and creative teaching strategies.

 In this sense, the assessment process is meant to generate a sense of community related to teaching undergraduate students and a valuable discussions about teaching and learning.